iamDREAMO/LogiX/README.md

 - **Windows**: Reinstall Python and ensure "tcl/tk and IDLE" is selected

-#### Database Permission Errors

-**Error**: Database file cannot be created or accessed

-**Solution**:
-- Ensure write permissions in the application directory
-- Run the application with appropriate user privileges

-#### Display Issues

-**Problem**: Window appears too small or elements are misaligned

-**Solution**:
-- Ensure display resolution is at least 800x600
-- Check system display scaling settings
-- Verify Python and Tkinter versions are up to date

 ## Future Enhancements (Open to Contributors!)

 - [ ] Advanced search filters (by name, score range)